Schematizing the Observer and the Epistemic Content of Theories: What a Theory Is

-Before moving on, I must emphasize that I am not opposed to the use of formal machinery in philosophy of science in general or in the study of theories in particular, far from it.
-I am opposed only to a certain conception of how formalism can be fruitfully conceived of as representing or capturing (part of) the structure of scientific knowledge.
 In the end, the standard view is a philosophical idealization.
-Unlike idealizations in physics, however, its use is not susceptible to justification or defense in the way that idealizations in physics often are, by the use of a quantitative measure of the expected error introduced by the idealization, and the subsequent judgement whether that error falls within one's error tolerance.
+Unlike idealizations in physics, however, its use is not susceptible to justification or defense by the use of a quantitative measure of the expected error it introduces, and the subsequent judgement whether that error falls within one's error tolerance.
 The kinds of error the standard view introduces are not controllable in that fashion.
 One must argue for the goodness of the idealization on a case by case basis, in a way that respects the peculiar demands of the given philosophical context.
-There are certainly cases in which it is manifestly a good idealization.
-A good example are the arguments by \citeN{malament-rot-nogo,malament-rel-orbit-rot} about the ambiguity of the idea of relative rotation in general relativity, and some of the unintuitive features that different criteria for whether a body is rotating relative to another or not can have.
-Malament's claims, based on arguments relying only on the formalism in conjunction with a few interpretive postulates, are indisputably correct, and tell us something of great conceptual and physical interest about the theory.
-It can also be of great interest, and teach us much about a theory, to explore its space of formal possibilities, even when we know that no corresponding physical systems can exist in the actual world.
-Again, however, conclusions about what such explorations can teach us must be made with account taken of the fact that one ignores much if not most of the epistemic content of a theory while exploring.
+There are cases in which it is manifestly a good idealization.
+A good example is Earman's~\citeyear{earman-primer-determ} study of different explications of the idea of ``determinism'' and whether or not different physical theories respect them.
+Relying only on the mathematical formalism in conjunction with a few interpretive postulates, Earman's constructions and arguments tell us something of great conceptual and physical interest about those theories.
+Specific conclusions about what such explorations can teach us, however, must be drawn with account taken of the fact that one ignores much if not most of the epistemic content of a theory while exploring.
+There are cases in which it is manifestly not---just open any book on analytic metaphysics.